ec-builds/enterprise-homelab/README.md

 ## Learning Philosophy

-One of the primary goals of this lab is to demonstrate that practical IT skills can be developed using affordable and repurposed hardware.
-Many enterprise concepts can be learned through hands-on experimentation, documentation, and continuous improvement without requiring expensive equipment.
+The primary goal of this homelab is to demonstrate that enterprise IT skills can be developed using affordable hardware, thoughtful design, and consistent documentation.

+Rather than focusing solely on deploying software, this repository emphasizes understanding how systems are planned, implemented, documented, and maintained.

 ---